victorops/rest-java-client/README.md

        manager, if the nextPage key is present in the response, pass nextPage as the url and make a recursive call.

+How To

+	1. To run the samples:

+		mvn test

+	2. To import this maven project into Eclipse:

+		mvn eclipse:eclipse

 Author

     Zuora Inc.